Wells Moses Sawyer

 Sawyer married Kathleen Bailey after his return from the Florida expedition and they had two children, Helen and Bailey (Bill).
 Sawyer lived in New York until retiring to Spain in ill health and continuing to paint in Europe as well as Central and South America.
 He relocated again to Sarasota, Florida in 1944.
 His memberships included the Art Students League, Salmagundi Club, and American Watercolor Society.

 By 1931 he was painting landscapes and castles.

 His daughter Helen Alton Sawyer and her husband Jerry Farnsworth were also artists.

 The University of Florida library has several photos of him including one of him painting a landscape on Cape Cod, another outside with his wife Kathleen Alton Bailey Sawyer, and one among prominent friends.

 In 2019 a historical society reenactor read his letter from aboard the Sea Breeze on the 1895-96 expedition.
-Gulf Coast University offered a 2-hour seminar on Sawyer in fall 2019.
+Florida Gulf Coast University offered a 2-hour seminar on Sawyer in fall 2019.